microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_inventory_tagging/_index.md

 ![Screenshot showing Resource Graph Explorer query results See details link](./9.png)

-Here, you can see all the Azure Arc-enabled server metadata that you can query using Resource Graph explorer:
+Here you can see all the Azure Arc-enabled server metadata that you can query using Resource Graph explorer:

 ![Screenshot showing Resource Graph Explorer Azure Arc-enabled servers metadata](./10.png)